 Pets keep you active

-Pets tend to get you out and about.
-And as well as the physical benefits, exercise can release a feel-good chemical cocktail of endorphins and serotonin to go with all that oxytocin.
+Walking pets is one of the only legitimate reasons to leave the house right now.
+So what might have been a chore is a godsend in these times.
+As well as the physical benefits, exercise can release a feel-good chemical cocktail of endorphins and serotonin to go with all that oxytocin.

 Pets give you unwavering love and support

 Pets are also known to reduce stress and feelings of social isolation for their owners.
+Which, in these times of endless stress and necessary isolation is more important than ever.
 You’re never really alone when you have a pet.
 (Even in the toilet.
 I really need to train my dog better).